<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 KFH (Northern California)

 There are three parts to the Northern California KFH plan.
-This is for Salaried non union employees at Kaiser Permanente which is include Pharmacists.
+This is for salaried non-union employees at Kaiser Permanente, which includes pharmacists.

 Part 1: Kaiser Permanente Tax Sheltered Annuity Plan (TSA)

-This plan has eligibility (immediate), matching starts after 2 years of employment and its 2% of your salary up to the social security wage base limit and then an additional 5% on salary above this limit.
+This plan offers immediate eligibility, with matching starting after two years of employment.
+Matching is 2% of your salary up to the Social Security wage base limit, and then an additional 5% on salary above this limit.

 Part 2: Kaiser Permanente Supplemental Savings and Retirement Plan

-This is a qualified plan where the employer contributes 5% of an employees base salary to the after two years of service with the company.
-The employee can add after tax contributions into the plan and the employer contribution is immediately vested.
+This is a qualified plan where the employer contributes 5% of an employee's base salary after two years of service with the company.
+The employee can add after-tax contributions into the plan and the employer contribution is immediately vested.

 Part 3: Kaiser Permanente Salaried Retirement Plan